Pranaybhute/CODSOFT-TASK2/README.md

 # Landing Page Project

-This project is a simple and responsive landing page created using HTML, CSS, and basic JavaScript for interactive elements.
+This project is a simple and responsive landing page created using HTML and CSS for interactive elements.
 It showcases services like web development, graphic design, and digital marketing, with a dropdown contact section.

 ## Features